sarim/goibus/README.md

 goibus - golang implementation of libibus
 ==

-goibus implements the libibus bindings in golang. goibus can be used to create ibus engines aka develop custom input methods.
+goibus implements the libibus bindings in golang. goibus can be used to create IBus engines aka develop custom input methods.

+IBus is an Intelligent Input Bus.
+It provides full featured and user friendly input method user interface.
+It also may help developers to develop input method easily.

-This library is little bit different than other libibus bindins/wrappers.
+This library is little bit different than other libibus bindings/wrappers.
 Instead of wrapping `libibus c library` or `GOBject-Introspection`, it implements whole functionality by communicating over DBus IPC.
 Because of that it is a independent 100% pure golang library without any native dependencies.

 ####NB:
 libibus has various classes that are not absolutely required for creating engines.
 This library only implements engine related classes.
 Some uncommon class/methods are also skipped for now.
 You can always implement those and send PR ;)